oats-ts/docs/src/md/SdkErrorHandling.md

   }
 } catch (e) {
   console.error('The server did something unexpected:')
-  // Thrown error will have detailed explanation about what was unexpected
+  // Thrown error will have detailed explanation about what was unexpected.
-  // This can be wrong status code or mime type, or wrong response body
+  // This can be wrong status code + mime type, response body or response
-  // Or response header format or structure. console.error(e)
+  // header format or structure. console.error(e)
 }
 ```